-2.8.1.
 ALLOCATION / ISSUANCE OF COMPLIMENTARY PASSES

 The Organizer must provide each Formation and Production with four complimentary admission passes for the whole event.

 These passes may be used for reserve dancers, staff, bus drivers, etc. For the dancers doing solos, duos, couples, trios, teams and small groups, who are not part of a formation or production, the Organizer must issue one complimentary admission pass to the event for every ten or fewer dancers from each country.
+One of the free passes must go to the Team captain.